SeldonIO/seldon-core/docs-gb/models/securing-endpoints.md

 * [Configure a gateway](/kubernetes/service-meshes/istio.md)
 * [Create a virtual service to expose the REST and gRPC endpoints](/kubernetes/service-meshes/istio.md)
 * Configure a OIDC provider to authenticate.
 Obtain the `issuer` url, `jwksUri`, and the `Access token` from the OIDC provider.
+{% hint style="info" %}
+**Note** There are many types of authorization policies that you can configure to enable access control on workloads in the mesh.
+{% endhint %}

 In the following example, you can secure the endpoint such that any requests to the end point without the access token are denied.